 Call for Abstract

-8th World Heart Congress, will be organized around the theme “Divulging the functionalities and acute insights of Heart”
+8th World Heart Congress, will be organized around the theme “Getting to know your Heart better amidst Corona Pandemic”

 Euro Heart Congress 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Heart Congress 2020